SharePoint/sp-dev-docs/docs/apis/webhooks/get-started-webhooks.md

 	![postman add webhook body](../../../images/postman-add-webhook-body.png)

-> Make sure the expirationDateTime is at most 6 months from today.
+> Make sure the **expirationDateTime** is at most 6 months from today.

-* Make sure you are debugging the webhook receiver as we did in Step 4.
+* Make sure you are debugging the webhook receiver as we did in Step four.
-* Click *Send* to execute the request.
+* Choose **Send** to execute the request.
 * If the request is successful, you should see the response from SharePoint that provides the subscription details.
-Example response below:
+The following example shows a response for a newly created subscription:

 	```json
 	{